 - All candidates must have a BSc (honors) in Life Sciences, Biomedical or Health Profession Degree.
 This will usually be a bachelor's degree or may be a four-year Masters, but the latter only if it is a first degree.
-The minimum academic entry requirements are: - A second-class honours (2:2 minimum) - Successful passage through UKCAT with possible further testing prior to the interview. - If an applicant is offered place, he/she must have completed this degree prior to enrolment.
-Candidates are required to complete their degree within the prescribed period allowed by their University. - Candidates whose native language is not English will need to provide evidence of their English language ability. o GCSE/IGCSE/O-level in English Language at grade B All IGCSE must have a speaking and listening component in the exam o First degree taught in the English Language medium
+The minimum academic entry requirements are: - A first-class honours (2:1 minimum) - Successful passage through CASPER situation judgment test with possible further testing prior to the interview. - If an applicant is offered place, he/she must have completed this degree prior to enrolment.
+Candidates are required to complete their degree within the prescribed period allowed by their University.

+• Candidates whose native language is not English will need to provide evidence of their English language ability. o First degree taught in the English Language medium